 - Enter your password again.

 In the Apple ID Summary section of the Account Information screen, you’ll see the number of computers that you’ve authorized with your Apple ID.
 You can’t see the names of those computers.
 If you haven't authorized 2 or more computers, you won't see this section.

-No. You don’t need to authorize your iPhone, iPad, or iPod touch.
+You don’t need to authorize your iPhone, iPad, or iPod touch.
 Your iOS devices don’t use your available authorizations.